JemaySALOMON/qGenet/workshop-10-04-2024/README.md

 # Description of the files :

-* phenomicSelection_Workshop.pdf : The slides for the presentation
+* phenomicSelection_Workshop.pdf : The slides for the lectures 1 & 2
 * GenotypicData_subset.csv : the genotyping file (224 varieties, 10533 SNP)

 * NIRS_Dry.Rds :  The NIRS file: NIRS measured on the grains in the reference environment